Rough Guides editor – and self-confessed ‘accomplished eater’ – Annie Warren heads to Italy to find out what makes food in Florence so irresistible.

 While I am an accomplished eater, I am an extraordinarily average cook.
 Understandably then, turning up to a bread-making class on my first day in Florence made me more than a little nervous.

-On arriving at Le Cordon Bleu cooking school, the other students explained to me that this was day six of a 15-day course.
+On arriving at School of Culinary Arts Cordon Blue Florence, the other students explained to me that this was day six of a 15-day course.
 During the course they would learn how to make over thirty varieties of Italian bread in total.

 This, I was told, hardly scratched the surface of all the types of bread there are in Italy!
 The teacher took one look at me standing nervously in the pristine monogrammed apron the school had lent me and assigned me the easiest bread on the day’s curriculum: pane toscano.